devinvestidor/input-validator-tooltip-angular/README.md

 # InputValidatorTooltipAngular

+- See more details in [Post on Blog](https://devinvestidor.com.br/en/input-validator-angular17/).
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.3.
+- This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.3.

 ## Development server